Portrait of Tish-Co-Han, a chief of the Delaware tribe.

-The Algonquian native groups who lived in modern-day Ohio stayed mainly in small farming villages.
+The Algonquian American Indian groups who lived in modern-day Ohio stayed mainly in small farming villages.
 Maize or corn was their most important crop.
-Some of the tribes who either lived in or near Ohio and belonged to the Algonquian Native American language family included the Shawnees, the Delawares, the Miamis, the Eel River natives, the Ottawas, the Wea natives, the Potawatomi natives, the Sauk natives, and the Piankashaw natives.
-Most Algonquian tribes allied themselves with the French until that country lost its North American colonies in the French and Indian War (1756-1763).
-Fearing white settlement of their lands, most of these people then sided with the British in the American Revolution and the War of 1812.
-By the 1840s, most Algonquian tribes had ceded their claims to the land east of the Mississippi River.
+Some of the tribes who either lived in or near Ohio and who spoke languages in the Algonquian language family included the Shawnees, the Lenape (historically sometimes called Delawares), the Miamis, the Eel River tribes, the Ottawas, the Wea tribe, the Potawatomi, the Sauk, and the Piankashaw.
+Most Algonquian tribes allied themselves with the French until France lost its North American colonies in the French and Indian War (1756-1763).
+Fearing white settlement of their lands, many Algonquian-speaking peoples then sided with the British in the American Revolution, and in the War of 1812.
+By the 1840s, most Algonquian-speaking tribes had been forcibly removed west of the Mississippi under increasingly aggressive U.S. American Indian removal policies.

 - Hurt, R. Douglas.
 The Ohio Frontier: Crucible of the Old Northwest, 1720-1830.
 Bloomington, IN: Indiana University Press, 1996.